 Make a gift now and make a difference.
-Make a gift directly to Goodwill Southern California (GSC) online using a credit card.
+Make a gift directly to Goodwill Southern California (GSC) online.
 Your information is kept safe and private with our secure server.
 CLICK HERE TO DONATE

 Donate your car, motorcycle, boat, or RV!
 Call 800-898-8285 to learn more or for FREE pick-up, or CLICK HERE.
 We accept any vehicle, any condition, at any location.

 Plan your legacy.
 Make your gift last a lifetime and beyond.
 Contact us at 323-539-2185 or firstname.lastname@example.org to learn about planned giving.

 Shop Amazon Smile .
 Amazon Smile is the same as Amazon.com, but .5% of purchases on eligible items will be donated to Goodwill Southern California.
 Choose GSC as your charity of choice by selecting Goodwill Industries of Southern California.